 If you ask me what my favorite candy is, I will probably give you a dozen different answers.
 Rolos, Starburst, Dots, Twix and Butterfinger are all at the top of my list.
-I'm not just a salad connoisseur, I am also a candy connoisseur!
-I know my candy well.
+I'm not just a salad connoisseur, candy is also a personal specialty.
 I have 36 years of candy-eating experience and a mouth full of fillings to back that up.
 Plus, it's in my genes.
-My dad loves candy possibly even more than I do.
+My dad loves candy even more than I do.

 You can imagine my delighted surprise when I learned recently how easy it is to make Butterfinger candy bars at home!
 Dad!
 The next time we visit, we are making Butterfinger Tornadoes completely from scratch!
 I hope you will be as excited as I am at the thought of this.

+Do you love butterfingers?
 These candy bars are truly easy to make.
 And sooo delicious!
 The Butterfinger flavor is spot on, although they lack the crunch from the original candy bar.
-I'm not complaining.
-I had to bring most of these to work to avoid excessive pigging out.

 All you will need is the following: